 Podcasts take a lot of time and effort.
-So, it’s only reasonable, especially if you have been doing it for a while – to wonder how other podcasters make their money, and how to monetize your own show.
+So, it’s only reasonable – especially if you have been doing it for a while – to wonder how other podcasters make their money, and how to monetize your own show.

 In this article...

-We’re lucky to work with podcasters every day as a podcast host and with an increasing number of people choosing to host their podcast with us (many of which are making money), we have experience in this area and feel equipped enough to give advice on this subject.
+We’re lucky to work with podcasters every day and with an increasing number of people choosing to host their podcast with us (many of which are making money), we have experience in this area and feel equipped enough to give advice on this subject.

 But, there are many different ways to monetize and make money from a podcast.
 When thinking about making money opportunities, you just need to think outside the box and think of ways that you can make the most out of what you have to offer, which is listeners and loyal fans that trust what you have to say.